Overview

 Information about all University and College events is available on the Cambridge Open Days pages.

-In the morning, most Colleges offered a variety of sessions for prospective mathematicians, which cover wider aspects of undergraduate life as well as mathematics.
+In the morning, most Colleges offered a variety of sessions for prospective mathematicians, which covered wider aspects of undergraduate life as well as mathematics.

-In the afternoon, the Faculty of Mathematics offered a programme of in-person activities starting at 2:05pm, including:
+In the afternoon, the Faculty of Mathematics offered a programme of in-person activities, including:

 You can watch recordings of the sessions held on our previous Virtual Open Days.
 You can also explore our website, check our FAQ, watch videos by some of our students and staff about the course and interesting maths, and find more about our free STEP Support Programme.